VMBoehm/vae/README.md

 ```
 python main.py --data_set='mnist' --latent_size=8 --network_type='conv'
 ```
-will run a VAE on the mnist dataset with a latnt space dimensionality of 8 and (de)convolutional networks as generator/encoder.
+will run a VAE on the mnist dataset with a latent space dimensionality of 8 and (de)convolutional networks as generator/encoder.

+### Outputs

+The code automatically saves checkpoints and exports the trained model.
+During the training, the several summaries can be visualized with tensorboard

 ```
-python main.py
+tensorboard --logdir='./model/'
 ```
-runs the defaults settings.